WebCuratorTool/commons-pool-heritrix-1-14/README.md

 %MAVEN_HOME%/bin/mvn.bat [clean] install
 ```

+## Updating the release_archive

+When updating the release_archive with a newer version, include the `pom.xml` for that version of the project.
+This makes
+it easier for other dependent project (especially the heritrix-1-14-adjust project) to populate its local maven
+repository with the pom associated with the jar.
+This does involving copying the `pom.xml` into `release-archive` and
+renaming it to `commons-pool-<version>.pom`.

 ## Contributors

 The original commits are attributed to the people or organisations named in the `pom.xml` file.
 Issues related to the changes made